-My Lord, What is the difference between an Amendment and a Waiver, in context of The Indian Contract Act, 1872?
+My Lord, Difference between Amendment and Waiver, in context of The Indian Contract Act, 1872?

 It is settled law that an amendment to a contract being in the nature of a modification of the terms of the contract must be read in and become a part of the original contract in order to amount to an alteration under Section 62 of The Indian Contract Act.
 This is clear from Juggilal Kamlapat, AIR 1955 Cal 65:

 “The effect of the alterations or modifications is that there is a new arrangement; in the language of Viscount Haldane, ‘a new contract containing as an entirety the old terms together with and as modified by the new terms incorporated’.
 The modifications are read into and become part and parcel of the original contract.
 The original terms also continue to be part of the contract and are not rescinded and/or superseded except in so far as they are inconsistent with the modifications.
 Those of the original terms which cannot make sense when read with the alterations must be rejected.”